apache/ignite-3/modules/system-view/README.md

 ### Execution

-From the query engine perspective the system view is an unmodifiable table that doesn't support transactions.
+From the query engine perspective the system view is an unmodifiable table that is located in `SYSTEM` schema.
+System views don't support transactions.
+With each query, the sql engine requests data from the system view data provider, which does not have transaction integration.
+That is, regardless of whether a transaction has started or not, each query to the system view may return a different set of data.

 Cluster-wide view data can be obtained on any node so the view of this type has a single distribution.